-This personality type has been known to always be dreaming of new possibilities and can be prone to being indecisive at times.
-It is common for this personality type to often want to delay deciding their college major until after they have weighed all possibilities and the outcomes of each.
-They have been known to prefer to be able to make this decision at their own pace, and to not be rushed.
-However, INFPs commonly make decisions such as these by not only giving consideration to values which are most important to themselves, but also to other important people in their lives.
+This personality type has always been known to be dreaming of new possibilities and can be prone to being indecisive at times.
+It is common for this personality type to want often to delay deciding their college major until after they have weighed all possibilities and the outcomes of each.
+They have been known to prefer to be able to make this decision at their own pace and not be rushed.
+However, INFPs commonly make decisions such as these by not only giving consideration to values that are most important to themselves but also to other important people in their lives.
 Regardless, due to their innate Perceiving function, INFPs often prefer the ability to keep their options open to all possibilities and experiences.
-It is important for individuals who report with this personality type, as well as family members involved in their collegiate decision making, to understand that they do not have to decide their lifelong occupation prior to or even while still in college.
-INFPs should know that each phase and decision they make are a part of, and will set a new path in motion, creating a foundation for the steps and decisions to follow.
-When choosing college majors, INFPs often want their future to contribute to a purpose beyond a paycheck, commonly in occupations which support human development.
+It is important for individuals who report with this personality type, as well as family members involved in their collegiate decision-making, to understand that they do not have to decide their lifelong occupation prior to or even while still in college.
+INFPs should know that each phase and decision they make are a part of and will set a new path in motion, creating a foundation for the steps and decisions to follow.
+When choosing college majors, INFPs often want their future to contribute to a purpose beyond a paycheck, commonly in occupations that support human development.

 Taking a college major assessment can greatly help an INFP figure out which direction to take.